PythonGod67/PythonGod67.github.io/README.md

 - Connect your GitHub repository to Vercel
 - Configure environment variables in the Vercel dashboard
 - Vercel will automatically deploy on pushes to the main branch

+## Security

+To maintain the security of your application:

+1. Never commit sensitive information like API keys directly in your code.
+2. Use environment variables for all sensitive information.
+3. Keep your `.env.local` file secure and never share it publicly.
+4. Regularly rotate your API keys and update them in your local `.env.local` file and deployment environment.
+5. Use Firebase Security Rules to secure your Firestore and Realtime Database.
+6. Implement proper authentication and authorization in your application.

 ## Contributing